AndersFelde/Django-template/README.md

 The first line checks if the email variable is set, if so it prints the value of email and passwordLength

+## Adding a new model

+- create a new file "testModel.py" in webpage/submodels/
+	- look at exampleModel.py to steal code

+- import model in webpage/models.py
+	- `from .submodels.testModel1 import modelName`

+- run `python manage.py makemigrations webpage`
+- run `python manage.py migrate`

+- add admin.site.register(modelName) in webpage/admin.py
+	- `from .submodels.testModel1 import modelName`

+- log in to http://localhost:8000/admin to view the model
+	- *admin:admin*
+> For more information about html template visit: [Models | Django documentation](https://docs.djangoproject.com/en/3.1/topics/db/models/)

+Tips:
+- define `__str__` in a model to make it look better on the admin page
+	- make it return the name or id of the model